po5/memo/README.md

 Opens the last non-deleted file that isn't the current file, and isn't in the same directory if `hide_same_dir=yes`.
 Also closes the menu if it's open.

 `memo-search`
-Brings up a search box, type your keywords and press Enter.
+Brings up a search box, type your keywords.
+If using the vanilla menu, press Enter to submit.
 This finds entries that contain every keyword.
 Enclose your search in double quotes for exact matches.
-Users of uosc can start typing right from the standard history menu to start a search (requires `menu_type_to_search=yes` in `uosc.conf`).
+Users of uosc can also start typing right from the standard history menu to start a search (requires `menu_type_to_search=yes` in `uosc.conf`).

 `memo-log`
 Writes an entry for the current file.
 Intended for manual bookmarking with `enabled=no`.